AtharshKrishnamoorthy/Data-Horizon/README.md

 - 🧠 Groq API (LLM)

 ### Important Libraries
-- `langchain-groq`: For the smart AI bits
+- `langchain-groq`: For utilizing Groq API Providers from langchain integrations for utilizing open sourced LLMs.
-- `langchain`: For RAG and database operations
+- `langchain`: For orchestrating the RAG application.
 - `telegram`: To make it all chat-friendly
-- `speech_recognition`: For voice message magic
+- `speech_recognition`: For recording audio through our microphone to make use of the voice feature.
-- `FAISS`: For finding similar stuff super fast
+- `FAISS`: Local Vector DB for storing the SQL data Embeddings.
-- `HuggingFace Embeddings`: For understanding text better
+- 'langchain-huggingface`: Making use of the huggingface Embedding models with pangchain integration to convert the doc data to Embeddings.
-- `dotenv`: Keeping secrets secret
+- `dotenv`: Helps to load all the env Variables.

 ## 🏗️ How It Works